ea5gvk/N4IRS-MMDVM-Install/STM32-DVM/Version_3/readme.md

 This is for the Version 3 (Blue Board) ONLY!
 Clone the MMDVM repository from G4LKX

-Add STM32F4XX_Lib directory
+cd to the MMDVM directory

+git submodule init
+git submodule update

-Copy Config.h IO.cpp IOSTM.cpp Makefile SerialSTM.cpp over the existing files.
+Copy Config.h IO.cpp over the existing files.

 make dvm